 The answers are in your data, but there are a number of challenges.

 The Challenge of Disparate Log Data

-If you're like most of us, your log data universe is inconsistent, inaccessible, and inconsistent.
+If you’re like most of us, your log data universe is unstructured, inconsistent, and inaccessible.
 We understand problems such as these quite well: